- Does the exam script exemption apply even if students have not sat any exams?

 However, the ICO understands there may be delays during the pandemic.
 We have published a document setting out our regulatory approach during the coronavirus pandemic.

-How does the exam script exemption apply this year - Does it mean that we don’t have to provide the teacher assessments/rank order information to students this year?
+How does the exam script exemption apply to other assessments?
+Does it mean that we don’t have to provide information like teacher assessments/rank orders to students?

-The exam script exemption does not exempt you from providing the teacher assessments and/or rank orders to students.
-However, if you received a request for this information before the official results were announced, you will have a longer time to respond to this request.
+The exam script exemption does not exempt you from providing teacher assessments and/or rank orders to students.
+However, if you receive a request for this information before the official results are announced, you will have a longer time to respond to this request.

-It is likely that you will receive subject access requests from students asking to see information about how their grades have been decided this year.
+It is likely that you will receive subject access requests from students asking to see information about how their grades have been decided.
 This may include their teacher assessment and rank order and the evidence used to make these decisions such as previous results from mock exams/assignments/assessments, records of performance or an exchange of emails discussing a student’s provisional grade or teacher assessment.

-After results are issued, and subject to data protection and any other relevant legal considerations, schools and colleges may choose to proactively provide students with their centre assessment grade and/or rank order information, regardless of whether they have received any subject access request(s).
+After results are issued, and subject to data protection and any other relevant legal considerations, schools/colleges may choose to proactively provide students with the information that has been used to decide their grades, regardless of whether they have received any subject access request(s).
 If a school or college decides to take this proactive approach they should be transparent about taking this step.
-The organisation should provide advance notification (wherever possible) that they are doing so and consider what additional information and guidance is provided so that students understand the context in which their final calculated result has been decided.
+The organisation should provide advance notification (wherever possible) that they are doing so and consider what additional information and guidance is provided so that students understand the context in which their final calculated result has been decided

 Some concerns have been raised that the disclosure of rank orders within small cohorts could reveal the rank orders of other students.

 When disclosing information, whether that be proactively or in response to a subject access request, an organisation needs to consider if the information they are providing would reveal something about another individual.
 If so, then you need to think about whether it would be reasonable to disclose it rather than withhold it.